-Continue in the same direction (to the right seen from the Central Station) and you will reach the big city park Kungsparken and Slottsparken (they kind of blend together).
-Here you can spend a few hours!
-Take a nice walk around the lakes and watch all the birds.
+Continue in the same direction (to the right seen from the Central Station) and you will reach the big city parks Kungsparken and Slottsparken (they kind of blend together).
+Here you can take a nice walk around the lakes and watch all the birds.

 In the park you will also find the old wind mill Slottsmöllan.

 The city library situated in a beautiful house can also be found in the park.
 Hold to the left if you come from the city to find it.

 Next to the library is a great childrens playground called Sagolekplatsen.
 And you have lots of great grass fields where people have picnic in the sun, play ball, or walk their dog.

 Walk further southwest and visit the old castle Malmöhus, a museum for art and, history, photography, shipping and technologie.

 At the museum there is also live animals in the castle basement (mostly fish aquaries), perfect for the kids.